This web application visualizes how successful universities

-See also Our related web application excellencemapping.net visualizes scientific excellence worldwide in several subject areas.
-For each institution (university or research-focused institution), the estimated probabilities of (i) publishing highly cited papers (best paper rate) or (ii) publishing in the most influential journals (best journal rate) are shown.
-Both probabilities can be adjusted by covariates (e.g. the corruption perception index of the countries in which the institutions are located).
+See also our related web application excellencemapping.net which visualizes scientific excellence worldwide in several subject areas and in "All areas".
+For example, for each institution (university or research-focused institution), the estimated probability of publishing highly cited papers (best paper rate) is shown.
+The probability can be adjusted by covariates (e.g. the corruption perception index of the countries in which the institutions are located).

 Lutz Bornmann, Division for Science and Innovation Studies, Administrative Headquarters of the Max Planck Society, Hofgartenstr.
 8, 80539 Munich, Germany,